ferhattyilmaz/TsamadosICEsat-2App/README.md

-# Thoughts on ICEsat-2 for cloud detection trianing
+# Thoughts on ICEsat-2 data for cloud detection training

 ## Why this project?